manthanugemuge/basic-snake-game/README.md

 # Basic Snake Game
-A Simple Snake Game using Basic HTML, CSS & Javascript.
+A Basic Snake Game using HTML, CSS & Javascript.

 ## About The Project
 Simple Snake Game with music and increasing node mechanics.